More Bible Study Online - Related Page Links

 This Would've Made Noah a False Prophet

-Now there's something else you must know, for if this was the case, and if the Tower of Babel was allowed to be finished, and stand for any amount of time.
-This would have certainly gone against Noah's prophecy that was spoken against Noah's son Ham, and grandson Canaan:
+There's something else you must know - if this was the case and if the Tower of Babel was allowed to be finished and stand for any amount of time.
+This would have certainly gone against Noah's prophecy that was spoken against Noah's son Ham and grandson Canaan:

 "So Noah awoke from his wine, and knew what his younger son had done to him.
 Then he said: 'Cursed be Canaan; a servant of servants he shall be to his brethren.'
 And he said: 'Blessed be the Lord, the God of Shem, and may Canaan be his servant.
 May God enlarge Japheth, and may he dwell in the tents of Shem; and may Canaan be his servant.'" -- Genesis 9:24-27

-Remember that Nimrod was a direct descendant of Ham, and if the Tower of Babel sole purpose, was to place all nations under one ruler, under one government.
-If this would have happened, these events would have made Noah a false prophet, for Nimrod would have ruled over all of Noah's sons.
+Remember that Nimrod was a direct descendant of Ham and if the Tower of Babel's sole purpose was to place all nations under one ruler, under one government.
+These events would have made Noah a false prophet if this had happened, for Nimrod would have ruled over all of Noah's sons.

-And it's for this reason alone, God would not have allowed this to happened.
-Also keep in mind, Noah had cursed his grandson Canaan to be a servant of servants.
-What this meant, is that Canaan cannot rule over any of Noah's sons, for it was Canaan and his sons that would serve his brothers, now and in future generations as well.
-And since Canaan was Ham's son as well, which Nimrod was a direct descendant of, he too, would fall under this same curse that Canaan (which is Ham's entire household) was under as well.
+And it's for this reason alone; God would not have allowed this to happen.
+Also, keep in mind, Noah had cursed his grandson Canaan to be a servant of servants.
+This meant that Canaan could not rule over any of Noah's sons, it was Canaan and his sons that would serve his brothers, now and in future generations.
+Since Canaan was Ham's son as well, which Nimrod was a direct descendant of, he, too, would fall under this same curse that Canaan (which is Ham's entire household) was under as well.